 Being more mindful at work helps you attain a mental state that reduces toxic arguments, invites creative feedback, drives innovation, and boosts performance.

-If you’re new here, download this highly popular, beginner-level guide: 7-Steps To Start A Mindfulness Practice.
+Download this beginner-level guide: 7-Steps To Start A Mindfulness Practice.

 What is mindfulness and why is it important?

 Mindfulness is the mental process of purposefully focusing one’s attention on the present moment and accepting one’s feelings, thoughts, and bodily sensations without judgment.
 Jon Kabat-Zinn defines mindfulness as “moment-to-moment, non-judgmental awareness.”